bdelbosc/jqpoc/README.md

   job.
 After N jobs in PROCESSING state it can have a rest doing a small pause.

-- If a job is in a TIMEDOUT state, the worker can check in an application-specific way the state of the job, and decide to cancel or resumbit the job in an atomic way:

-       TODO: JobRef newJob = queue.resumeJob(job.getKey());

 - If there are no job (NONE state) then the worker can have small rest.

+- If a job is in a TIMEDOUT state, the worker can check in an application-specific way the state of the job, and complete the state of the job with jobDone or jobFailure.
+The worker can also decide to process the job calling resumeJob:

+       JobRef newJob = queue.resumeJob(job.getKey());

+  This call may return no job (NONE state) if another worker as already taken the duty.

 ### Thread safety